DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Remittance-format.md

 The fields as described in the following subsections are available to control the file format for periodic import tasks available in additional licensed feature **Finance utilities - AR utilities**.

 ## Number sequence
-The following number sequences are required for setting up AR Utilitie's Remittance format.
+The following number sequences are required for setting up AR Utilities Remittance format.

 **Field**     | **Description**
 :--           |:--